uGLAD: Sparse graph recovery by optimizing deep unrolled networks: Case study: Anaerobic Digestion

 \section{Case study: Anaerobic Digestion}

 Our algorithm development was inspired by a practical problem of domain exploration in anaerobic digestion.
 Anaerobic digestion is a growing field addressing waste management with both environmental benefits (reduced odor and pathogens, improved soil health, reduction in methane emissions) and economic value from use of captured methane gas.
 Despite numerous studies, the dynamics of organisms' growth in digesters, their dependence on conditions (temperature, pH, feedstock mix, nitrogen to carbon ratio, etc.) and their impact on methane yield are not well understood.
+Our team's client, a large international company, requested an exploration tool for analyzing all these factors.

-We present findings based on a public dataset from a study of anaerobic digesters at Danish wastewater plants \cite{JIANG2021116871}.
+While we cannot present the results of our analysis on our client's proprietary data, we can share findings based on a public dataset from a study of anaerobic digesters at Danish wastewater plants \cite{JIANG2021116871}.
 Data is available at NCBI under bioproject accession number PRJNA637463.

 Data comes from a 6-year study of 46 digesters located at 22 Danish treatment plants.
 We have three types of digesters, operating at different temperatures (mesophilic, mesophilic with thermal hydrolysis pretreatment, thermophilic).
 Digesters operate continuously with sludge retention rate of 15.8 to 35.6 days.
 Samples were taken at 3-month and 6-month intervals, so they can be treated as i.i.d.
 We have a total of 1,010 sludge samples, 418 used to sequence archaea and 592 bacteria, performed using 16S rRNA gene amplicon sequencing.
 Analysis resulted in identification of 33,047 bacterial and 878 archaeal unique amplicon sequence variants (ASVs).
 70\% of genera and 93\% of the species were determined to be novel or previously unclassified.
 This presents problems for all approaches attempting to utilize existing databases to determine organisms' function for the purpose of grouping and feature selection.
 In fact, one of the best ways to determine an organism's function is based on checking properties of organisms whose abundance numbers in the digester best correlate with the given organism's numbers.